MIDS-scaling-up/v2/week05/hw/README.md

 Use the instructions [here](https://docs.nvidia.com/deeplearning/dgx/install-tf-jetsontx2/index.html) to do the install.

 Complete the [Tensorflow for Poets lab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) at the Google CodeLabs.
-Make sure you do all of the optional sections.
+Make sure you do all of the optional sections (except section 9).

 ### Questions: